Clinical Trial Award

 Applications for this scheme are considered twice a year.
 Your application will follow either a 2- or 3-stage process:

-- Proposal: submit a two-page proposal to the CRUK office.
+- Proposal: submit an expression of interest form to the CRUK office.
 We will check that your proposal is within remit and confirm whether an outline is required.

 - Outline applications: this stage can be ommitted for some applications (see below)